tobias-hildebrandt/homestat/README.md

 export WIFI_PASSWORD="your wifi password here" export SERVER_IP="your server ip here" export SERVER_PORT="your server port here"

+export DATABASE_URL="sqlite:path/to/database"
+# or if you want to work on database code without a database
+export SQLX_OFFLINE=1
 ```

 ### Download and Flash Firmware to Pico W